Serenity (band): Back to the Root (2015)

-Serenity stated, regarding Clémentine's departure, that "Though we love to add different voices to Georg’s one, we no longer think these moments will be significant enough to justifiy to have a female singer within our ranks.
+Serenity stated, regarding Clémentine's departure, that "Though we love to add different voices to Georg’s one, we no longer think these moments will be significant enough to justify to have a female singer within our ranks.
 Once this said, it has the direct consequence to unbind Clementine’s musical fate to SERENITY’s.
 With a lot of regrets from both sides, we need to say that it has been a very intense and colorful chapter in SERENITY’s history to have welcomed such a great and nice singer and front-woman on a record and the concerts for the 2 years that followed.
 As hard as such a decision is to take, there is no hard feelings and we are happy to say that if, for practical reasons, we will welcome other guest singers for the live aspect, there is a common will to share the stage together again one day."

 Clémentine adds "Serenity and I are parting ways almost in the same manner that we decided to start working together.
 You should not search for big plans behind all this or a big machinery, there is none.
 We acted upon our will and we are ending our collaboration here because ideas and circumstances have changed."

 On October 27, 2015, Serenity announced on their homepage that they had finished recording their fifth album titled Codex Atlanticus.
 They also announced that album will be released on January 23, 2016.

 In 2017, the band released their sixth studio album, called Lionheart.